deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

 ### Create a device type for your device

-When you start a mobile app for the first time, your device is automatically registered to the Watson IoT Platform service with the default device type, which is __OBDII__.
+When you start the OBDII Fleet Management App for the first time, your device is automatically registered to the Watson IoT Platform service with the default device type, which is __OBDII__.
 Create a device type for your device by completing the following steps:

 1. Open the Watson IoT Platform dashboard on Bluemix.
 1. Click **Device**.